openstack-archive/fuel-docs/pages/release-notes/v5-1/040-resolved-issues.rst

 Now, the **upstart** process waits for a service to be configured before it starts it.
-Note that this means that, if Ceph is used for volumes, the cinder-volume overide is left on its own until **rbd.pp** configures it.
+Note that this means that, if Ceph is used for volumes, the cinder-volume override is left on its own until **rbd.pp** configures it.
 See `LP1348185 <https://bugs.launchpad.net/bugs/1348185>`_.
 and `LP1335804 <https://bugs.launchpad.net/bugs/1335804>`_.